F0lak/dm_open_ref/ref/sound/var/channel.md

 This var may be filled in by
 the `SoundQuery` proc, but only for sounds that had a specified channel to begin with.
-Note+ If you don\'t specify a channel to play a sound, the client will choose a channel automatically but it will *not* conflict with any specific channels you choose for other sounds later.
+Note: If you don\'t specify a channel to play a sound, the client will choose a channel automatically but it will *not* conflict with any specific channels you choose for other sounds later.
 This means if you play some sounds with channel 0 but then later want to play something on